What is CARBAGLU?

 Who should use CARBAGLU?

 CARBAGLU may be used by people of all ages with high blood ammonia levels due to NAGS deficiency—from newborns to adults.
-CARBAGLU should be initiated as soon as the diagnosis of NAGS deficiency is suspected, which may be as soon as at birth, and managed by a physician and medical team experienced in metabolic disorders.
+CARBAGLU should be initiated as soon as the diagnosis of NAGS deficiency is suspected, which may be as soon as at birth, and supervised by a healthcare provider experienced in the treatment of metabolic disorders.

 How well has CARBAGLU been shown to work in people with high blood ammonia levels due to NAGS deficiency?